AlessandroFerraiolo/Solow-Model-Econometric-Analysis/README.md

 ### Data

-  - [cite\_start]**Source**: World Bank[cite: 3].
+  - **Source**: World Bank.
-  - [cite\_start]**Dependent Variable**: GDP per capita (current US$), which serves as the measure for economic output per person[cite: 3, 4].
+  - **Dependent Variable**: GDP per capita (current US$), which serves as the measure for economic output per person.
   - **Independent Variables**:
-      - [cite\_start]Gross domestic savings (% of GDP), which represents the savings rate[cite: 4].
+      - Gross domestic savings (% of GDP), which represents the savings rate.
-      - [cite\_start]Population growth (annual %), which captures the rate of population increase[cite: 5].
+      - Population growth (annual %), which captures the rate of population increase.
       - Net secondary education enrollment rate, used as a proxy for human capital.
   - **Structure**: The dataset, originally in a wide format with years as columns, was converted into a long panel format (country-year observations) for the analysis.

 ### Data Cleaning and Processing

   - Regional aggregates and other non-country entities were removed to avoid bias from data over-representation.
-  - [cite\_start]A residual analysis on an initial regression confirmed that oil-producing nations behave as significant outliers[cite: 12]. [cite\_start]These countries represented about 10% of observations but accounted for a third of the detected outliers[cite: 13].
+  - A residual analysis on an initial regression confirmed that oil-producing nations behave as significant outliers.
+These countries represented about 10% of observations but accounted for a third of the detected outliers.
-  - [cite\_start]A second model was estimated after excluding major oil-producing countries to ensure a more representative analysis[cite: 14]. [cite\_start]The list of excluded countries can be found in the PDF report[cite: 16].
+  - A second model was estimated after excluding major oil-producing countries to ensure a more representative analysis.
+The list of excluded countries can be found in the PDF report.
-  - Log transformations were applied to the variables, which required excluding observations with negative or zero values for growth and savings rates. [cite\_start]This introduced a potential selection bias, as countries excluded for negative savings tended to be poorer, while those excluded for negative population growth were often wealthier[cite: 22, 23, 24].
+  - Log transformations were applied to the variables, which required excluding observations with negative or zero values for growth and savings rates.
+This introduced a potential selection bias, as countries excluded for negative savings tended to be poorer, while those excluded for negative population growth were often wealthier.

 ## Key Findings

-1.  [cite\_start]**Base Model**: The initial model confirmed the Solow-Swan hypotheses and was statistically significant, achieving an $R^{2}$ of 0.358[cite: 33].
+1.  **Base Model**: The initial model confirmed the Solow-Swan hypotheses and was statistically significant, achieving an $R^{2}$ of 0.358.

-2.  [cite\_start]**Excluding Oil Producers**: Removing oil-producing nations improved the model's fit, increasing the $R^{2}$ to 0.396[cite: 20, 33]. [cite\_start]This supports the hypothesis that resource-extraction economies follow different growth dynamics not captured by the standard Solow model[cite: 10, 18].
+2.  **Excluding Oil Producers**: Removing oil-producing nations improved the model's fit, increasing the $R^{2}$ to 0.396.
+This supports the hypothesis that resource-extraction economies follow different growth dynamics not captured by the standard Solow model.

 3.  **Augmented Model with Human Capital**:

-      * [cite\_start]The inclusion of secondary education enrollment as a proxy for human capital significantly improved the model's explanatory power, raising the adjusted $R^{2}$ to 0.638[cite: 31, 35].
+      * The inclusion of secondary education enrollment as a proxy for human capital significantly improved the model's explanatory power, raising the adjusted $R^{2}$ to 0.638.
-      * [cite\_start]The coefficient for the log of education enrollment was 1.626[cite: 33]. [cite\_start]As a log-log model, this implies that a 1% increase in the net secondary enrollment rate is associated with approximately a 1.63% increase in GDP per capita[cite: 36, 37].
+      * The coefficient for the log of education enrollment was 1.626.
+As a log-log model, this implies that a 1% increase in the net secondary enrollment rate is associated with approximately a 1.63% increase in GDP per capita.
-      * [cite\_start]Adding the human capital variable helped correct for omitted variable bias, reallocating some of the explanatory power that was previously attributed to savings and population growth[cite: 40].
+      * Adding the human capital variable helped correct for omitted variable bias, reallocating some of the explanatory power that was previously attributed to savings and population growth.

 ## Repository Contents